-Shift into quick house cleaning mode by stocking cleaning products in each room for the quick and dirty jobs ahead.
-Put cleaners, rags, paper towels, sponge, and scrub brush in a cleaning caddy in the kitchen, and fill a second cleaning caddy with bathroom cleaning supplies so you won't have to backtrack between rooms to get what you need.
+Shift into high gear by stocking up on cleaning products and supplies for the quick-and-dirty jobs that lie ahead.
+Gather cleaners, rags, paper towels, sponge, and scrub brush in the kitchen and bath so you won't have to backtrack between rooms to get what you need.

-A permanent stash of supplies in each room also means you'll always be prepared to tackle those last-minute cleanups quickly and efficiently.
+By keeping a permanent stash of supplies in each of these rooms, you'll always be prepared to tackle those last-minute cleanups quickly and efficiently.

-Use a disinfectant cleaner next Friday, spraying on counter tops, in toilets, and in the tub or shower.
-Then go read the mail or relax; return to flush the toilet and wipe clean the counter tops and tub or shower.
+Use a disinfectant cleaner next Friday, spraying on countertops, in toilets, and the tub or shower.
+Then read the mail or relax; return to flush the toilet and wipe clean the countertops and bathtub or shower.

-It's okay to take a break from your deep house cleaning routine every now and then.
-Going two weeks between disinfecting and dusting won't cause any irreparable harm, and taking a rest may do you good.
+Going two weeks between disinfecting and dusting won't cause any irreparable harm, and taking a rest - even from speed cleaning - may do you good.